Food Plot Forages: What Should I Plant?

 Avoid Cattle Forages

 A note of caution: we recommend staying away from cattle forages like some red clovers, tall white ladino clover, and timothy grass.
 Cattle forages like these are grown to be chopped or baled and fed dry to cows and horses.
 They are high in coarse stem materials and lignins, which deer do not digest as well as cattle do.
 They don’t stand up well to constant grazing as deer are apt to do.
 Cattle forages are often blended and sold at local feed and seed stores at prices 10-15% under what brand-name seeds sell for.
 Buyer beware, they will no doubt grow but you will do much better with blends designed expressly for whitetails.
-There is nothing simple or easy about developing and blending deer forages, but staying away from cattle forages is an easy way to avoid disappointment.
+Developing and blending deer forages is nothing simple or easy, but staying away from cattle forages is an easy way to avoid disappointment.